-The Company will recognize on a prospective basis the value of the effect of the down round feature in the 2017 Warrants when it is triggered (i.e., when the exercise price is adjusted downward).
+The Company will recognize on a prospective basis the value of the effect of the down round feature in the warrants to purchase shares of common stock that were issued in a private placement in November 2017 (the "2017 Warrants") when it is triggered (i.e., when the exercise price is adjusted downward).
 This value is measured as the difference between (1) the financial instrument's fair value (without the down round feature) using the pre-trigger exercise price and (2) the financial instrument's fair value (with the down round feature) using the reduced exercise price.
 The value of the effect of the down round feature will be treated as a dividend and a reduction to income available to common stockholders in the basic EPS calculation.
-In connection with the public offering, completed in February 2019 (the "2019 Public Offering"), when the 2017 Warrants were repriced from \$6.085 to \$1.75 as a result of a down round, the Company recorded a dividend of \$359 during the year ended December 31, 2019.
 In connection with the private placement of common stock completed in January 2020 (the "January 2020 Private Placement"), when the 2017 Warrants were repriced from \$1.75 to \$1.055 as a result of a down round, the Company recorded a dividend of \$303 during the year ended December 31, 2020.